google/WebFundamentals/src/content/en/ilt/pwa/lab-indexeddb.md

-Note: If at any point in the codelab your database gets into a bad state, you can delete it in DevTools by going to the __Application__ tab, clicking on the database name under IndexedDB, and clicking the __Delete database__ button.
+Note: If at any point in the codelab your database gets into a bad state, you can delete it in Chrome DevTools by going to the __Application__ tab, clicking on the database name under IndexedDB, and clicking the __Delete database__ button.
 Alternatively, you can click __Clear storage__ (in the Application tab) and then click the __Clear site data__ button.
 In all browsers you can also delete the database from the console with the following command: `indexedDB.deleteDatabase('couches-n-things');`.
-Note that you can't delete the database while the testing page is open.

 ### 3.2 Create an object store

 Let's create an object store in the database to hold the furniture objects.

-Close the test page.
-The database version can't be changed while another page is using the database.

 Replace `var dbPromise = idb.open('couches-n-things', 1);` in __main.js __with the following: